Interactive electronic technical manual

-An interactive electronic technical manual (IETM) is a portal to manage technical documentation.
+An Interactive Electronic Technical Manual (IETM) is a platform to consume and sometimes manage technical documentation.
 IETMs compress volumes of text into just CD-ROMs or online pages which may include sound and video, and allow readers to locate needed information far more rapidly than in paper manuals.
-IETMs came into widespread use in the 1990s as huge technical documentation projects for the aircraft and defense industries.
+IETMs came into widespread use in the 1990s as technical documentation projects for the aircraft and defense industries grew rapidly and became unmanageable as paper-based publications.

 History

 In the United States, in the late 1970s, the US Military began to look at other ways to produce technical manuals.
 With the introduction of computer technology it was theorized that moving technical manuals to an electronic format would obtain a cost savings, allow better integration with other logistics systems and improve usability of the technical material.

 Research was performed in the 1970s and 1980s by all branches of the US military to obtain information on what the goals should be for the electronic technical manuals.
 Early research was conducted at the Army Communicative Technology Office at Ft.
 Eustis, the Air Force Human Resources Laboratory (now called Armstrong Laboratory) at Wright-Patterson Air Force Base, and the David Taylor Research Center (now called Naval Surface Warfare Center, Carderock Division) in Bethesda, Maryland.
 Programs developed by the Navy, Navy Technical Information Presentation System (NTIPS) and the Air Force, Computer-based Maintenance Aid System (CMAS), were used along with user surveys, technological analysis and design studies to come up with the basic concepts for IETMs.
 Based on field tests with technicians maintaining military equipment, the tests found that performance was greatly improved and dramatic improvement occurred for inexperienced technicians.
 One questionnaire found that 90% of the technicians preferred electronic manuals and found them easier to use.

 Other examples of the improvements from IETMs included: